The InSAR absolute phase amid singularities: Patching absolute phase singularities

 If it holds, the absolute phase is thus patchable.

+In the example of the patchable phase singularity in Fig. \ref{fig:patchability}, consider the loops $g$ and $g'$ shown in panel b.
+Integrating $\dphi_{\Wn}$ over $g$ or $g'$ yields zero, since the wrapped phase first increases and then decreases along either loop.
+Indeed, the loop integral vanishes for any loop in $\Wn$, which is equivalent to patchability.
+Conversely, for the unpatchable absolute phase singularity, panel d shows a loop $g$ with $\int_{g'} \dphi_{\Wn} \neq 0$.
+Even though the integral vanishes over the other loop $g'$, the existence of a single loop with non-zero integral implies the absolute phase cannot be patched.

 For a loop $g$ in $\Wn$, $\int_{g} \dphi_{\Wn} = 0$ if the loop can be continuously deformed to a single point in $\Wn$.
-As will be shown later, this is because $\dphi_{\Wn}$ is closed, i.e., its exterior derivative $\mathrm{d} \dphi_{\Wn} = 0$.
+The loops $g'$ in Fig. \ref{fig:patchability}b,d are such contractible loops.
+The integral vanishes because $\dphi_{\Wn}$ will be shown to be closed, i.e., its exterior derivative $\mathrm{d} \dphi_{\Wn} = 0$.
 Applying the exterior derivative $\mathrm{d}$ to a one-form generalizes the notion of taking a curl, as can be seen in Stokes' theorem \cite{weintraub14}

 where $G$ is an oriented surface whose boundary is the loop $g$ with basepoint $\wb_1$.
 If we can find such a $G$, the right-hand side vanishes because $\mathrm{d}\dphi_{\Wn} = 0$, implying path-independence.
 Deforming $g$ continuously to $\wb_1$ -- essentially pulling $g$ tight like a lasso -- implicitly defines such a surface.
 Such a continuous deformation is called a homotopy \cite{fulton97}.
 If it exists, we say $g$ is homotopic to $\varepsilon_{\wb_1}$, the constant loop at $\wb_1$, with the basepoint $\wb_1$ held fixed.
 This is denoted by $g \simeq \varepsilon_{\wb_1}$.